joulupukki/hothouse-effects/src/MutableRings/README.md

 ### License

 This software is licensed under the GNU General Public License (GPL) for open-source use.
+The DaisyVerb project is licensed under the MIT license and that includes all of the code inside of the `MutableRings/include/` directory.